Wahluke Slope AVA

+Wahluke Slope is an American Viticultural Area (AVA) located within Grant County, Washington.
+It was established on January 6, 2006, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by the Wahluke Slope Wine Grape Growers Association (WSWGGA), represented by Alan J. Busacca, Ph.D., proposing the establishment of the viticultural area named "Wahluke Slope."

+Wahluke Slope is approximately 145 mi southeast of Seattle and immediately north of the Hanford Reservation of the United States Department of Energy (USDOE).
+"Wahluke" is a Native American word for "watering place," The appellation is within the vast Columbia Valley AVA and encompasses 80490 acre with approximately 8931 acre under vine which is nearly 15 percent of the state's total wine grape acreage.
+It is resident to more than 20 vineyards and at least three wine production facilities.
+The region cultivates Merlot, Syrah, Cabernet Sauvignon, Riesling, Chardonnay and Chenin Blanc, but is primarily known for its Merlot and Cabernet Sauvignon.

 Geography and climate

-The Wahluke Slope AVA is located in the Wahluke Slope of Grant County, Washington.
+Wahluke Slope viticultural area is located on the Wahluke Slope of Grant County, Washington.
 It extends from the Columbia River in the west, the Hanford Site boundary in the southwest, the north bank of the Columbia River on the south up to the Wahluke Slope Wildlife Refuge in the east, and along the 1480 ft elevation of the Saddle Mountains on the north.
 Wahluke Slope has one of the driest, warmest climates in the state, allowing nearly complete control of vine vigor and ripening through irrigation.